Raising chicks from a hen is actually quite routine when you have a good mother; she does all the work.

 We want only free range eggs, so that's what I write about, but it does add difficulties.
 Hens don't like you stealing their eggs and once a hen becomes broody she will start to lay her eggs in the wild where you can't find them.
 They have to be fenced in during the mornings when they are laying and hopefully your hen will start laying in the catcher box, and probably the other hens too.

-Some breeds like Leghorns are so inbred that they won't lay fertile eggs suitable for raising chicks, so you may have to discriminate between them.
+Some breeds like Leghorns are so inbred that they won't lay and brood eggs suitable for raising chicks, so you may have to discriminate between them.

 Note the day on the calendar and remove the catcher box with your hen sitting on her eggs and move it to a private area where she can nest in peace.